0x646e78/apicreds/README.md

 apicreds
 ========

-A secure API credential management system.
+A more secure than plaintext API credential management system.
 Credentials are stored in an AES encrypted filestore.

 Presently tailored for AWS, work in progress to make this more generic.

 Load at the start of your work session.
 Credentials stay in your shell environment for the remainder of your session.

 Install